Forest and woodland certification

 We have put sustainability at the heart of our forestry practices so that we can realise the full potential of our woodlands.
 Where improvement is required, it is our responsibility to guide and encourage the changes and to ensure that these fit with the international commitments we have made on sustainable forest management.

-Find out more about our timber purchasing policy for wood and wood products that we buy and use in our offices, and for the land we manage, by following the link.
+Find out more about our timber purchasing policy for wood and wood products that we buy and use in our offices, and for the land we manage.

 Buying certified wood products